 Symptom #5: Inability to share Project timeline, inability to render.
 Odd editing operations.

 Diagnosis: Corruption of FCP X Project timelines (rare)

 Prescription: You’ve got a few ways to tackle this.
 It’s best to do the following in order:

-- Second, If those doesn’t fix it try copy and pasting all the contents of a timeline to a new Project Timeline that you created in a fresh Event.
+Second, If those don’t fix it, try copying and pasting all the contents of a timeline to a new Project Timeline that you created in a fresh Event.